Khaled110/Sales-Analysis-Using-Tableau/README.md

-# Sales-Analysis-Using-Tableau
+# Company-Revenue-Analysis-Using-Tableau

-Analyze sales of a multinational company with dashboard built on Tableau.
+Analyze revenues of a multinational company sales with an interactive dashboard built on Tableau.
 Identify what are the trends of the products that being sold most.
-Analyze about the all the sales with different attributes.
+Analyze about the all the products being sold with different attributes.